openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

 See te below accessors for string data:
 - type string + format: See .as_date_, .as_datetime_, .as_decimal_, .as_uuid_

-In json schema, type: number with no format validates both integers and floats, so decimal.Decimal is used to store them.
+In json schema, type: number with no format validates both integers and floats, so int and float values are stored for type number.
-See te below accessors for number data:
-- type number + format: See .as_float_, .as_int_

 <details>
   <summary>String + Date Example</summary>